 (Same as Hebrew 9) Prerequisite: None.
-Lecture, 3 hours.

 A study of the development of the Jewish self-understanding in relation to the intellectual climate of the environment, as expressed in the Biblical Age (ca. 3000 B.C.E. to ca. 300 B.C.E.).